 Make sure to only fund it with the money that you’ll really use for healthcare expenses because that money does not roll over to the next year.

-We know it can be very tempting when you or a loved one is in pain or very sick in the middle of the night to rush to the emergency room.
-But unless it’s a life-threatening emergency, you should steer clear of the emergency rooms.
+We know it can be very tempting when you or a loved one is in pain or sick in the middle of the night to rush to the emergency room.
+But unless it’s a legit life-threatening emergency, you should steer clear of the emergency rooms.

 Why?
 Even with health insurance, receiving treatment at the ER is exponentially more expensive than that you would receive at the doctor’s office or even an urgent care facility.
-If you think you can tough it out until morning, then you save a whole lot of money.
+If you think you can tough it out until morning, then you could save a whole lot of money.